 As I mentioned, overseas is likely to be cheaper.

-But you need to think about the level of care and support you will feel comfortable with both before and after your surgery.
+But you need to think about the level of care and support you will feel comfortable with.
+That goes for both before and after your surgery.

 If I need something I’m 25 minutes away from my hospital and my surgeon.
 If I had this done overseas, it’d be days of waiting.

-Plus the face-to-face, in-person communication was huge in helping me feel comfortable with everything I was about to put my body through.
+Plus the face-to-face, in-person communication was huge in helping me feel comfortable with everything.

 I’ve given a lot of general advice here.

 Because a lot of the specifics will come down to the procedure you’re having.
 An abdominoplasty will have very different considerations compared to rhinoplasty or a hair transplant.